Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

    **CAUTION**

-ONLY USE SIGUREN SW15 OR SQ32 OIL.
+ONLY USE SIGUREN technologies SW15 OR SQ32 OIL.
 THE USE OF ANY OTHER OIL MAY LEAD TO A SERIOUS MALFUNCTION.

 Issue Date\ *:* **07/08/2017** Document Ref: **49104-15-001**